tkonopka/crossmap/docs/crossprep.rst

 Another setting, `--obo_aux`, determines what kind of information is transferred from the ontology definition into the output dataset.
-The allowed values are `parents`, `ancestors`, `children`, `siblings`, or combinations thereof.
-By default, the utility will incorporate data about a node's parent within the definition of that node.
-As an example, to incorporate information about parents and siblings, the command would be as follows
+The allowed values are `parents`, `ancestors`, `children`, `siblings`, or combinations thereof (separated by commas).
+By default, the utility incorporates data about a node's parent within the definition of that node.
+As an example, to incorporate information about parents and siblings, the command would be:

 .. code:: bash